raydeann/dev-resume/README.md

 Step 10 : Push your code to GitHub

-Step 11 : Make a PR
+Step 11 : Make a Pull Request (PR)

 # Rewards